Henry Day

 Henry is a member of the Association of Pension Lawyers and sits on the Association’s Pensions Litigation Sub-Committee.
 He is also a regular contributor to LexisPSL Pensions.

 Henry’s practice encompasses a broad variety of trusts-related litigation and advisory work, including matters arising out of wills and private trusts, pension trusts (see Pensions) and charitable trusts (see Charities).
+He particularly enjoys private client work which involves a pensions and/or financial services element, where he is able to bring his expertise in these related fields to bear.

 Henry also drafts deeds of trust and advises, where relevant, on capital gains and inheritance tax issues.